SergeyOshemkov/My-certificates-of-completion/README.md

 # My-certificates-of-completion
-In this repository I add the certificates of completion I've got so far.
+In this repository I regulary add the certificates of completion I've got so far.